 5. Supplement, But Only As A Last Resort

 If you’ve maintained a log of what you’ve eaten, and still find yourself falling short of the daily recommended intake for fiber, talk to your doctor about supplements.
-Fiber supplements are available in a wide variety of biscuits, capsules, and even drink mixes and will usually range from roughly 4-10
+Fiber supplements are available in a wide variety of biscuits, capsules, and even drink mixes and will usually range from roughly 4-10 grams of fiber per serving.

 Keep in mind though – fiber supplements can never be complete substitutes for natural healthy sources that your body needs.
 Therefore, do not make the mistake of thinking you can pop four supplement pills a day and stop your natural fiber intake completely.